coleman-1/Hard-substance-consumption-rate-in-Lagos/README.md

 📊 Visualizations

-1. Usage Frequency by Age Group
+1. Hard drug usage by Age Group
 → Highlights consumption patterns across the 18–45 age range.
-2. Usage Frequency by Gender
+2. Hard drug usage by Gender
 → Shows male dominance in substance usage (~55%).
 3. First-Time Substance Use by Type
 → Visualizes which substances are typically introduced first.
 4. Substance Type by ID (Pie Chart)
 → Displays proportion of users for each substance.
-5. Financial Status by Usage Frequency
+5. Financial Status by Hard drug uasage
 → Explores correlation between income level and consumption.
 6. Age Group by Monthly Income (Combo Chart)
 → Combines usage count with income levels across locations.
 7. Interactive Slicers
-→ Filter dashboard by Location, Gender, and Age Group.
+→ Filter dashboard by monthly income, and Age Group.

 🛠️ Tools Used